HL7/US-Core/source/pages/general-guidance.md

 layout: default
 ---

-This section outlines important definitions and interpretations and requirements common to all US Core actors used in this guide.
+This section outlines important definitions, interpretations, and requirements common to all US Core actors used in this guide.
-The conformance verbs - **SHALL**, **SHOULD**, **MAY** - used below and in this guide are defined in [FHIR Conformance Rules].
+The conformance verbs - **SHALL**, **SHOULD**, **MAY** - used in this guide are defined in [FHIR Conformance Rules].

 ---